GandalfGrey123/py-chat-room/README.md

 This is a simple chat program written in python

-####  implementation brief
+####  features & implementation , brief

 py-chat-room implements asynchronous IO to handle chat messaging and multiple user connections

 py-chat-room uses sub processing to create multiple chat rooms

-implements a simple username creation and user inbox email system using text files
+py-chat-room has a simple username login / creation which also includes user inbox emailing system

 ***